Proce2/airtable-timeline/README.md

 # Airtable Timeline Component

-A React timeline component inspired by Airtable, for visualizing tasks in horizontal lanes with drag & drop, zoom, and smooth scaling.

-## Features
-- Multi-lane horizontal timeline
-- Drag & drop to move items
-- Zoom in/out with smooth scaling
-- Inline editing of item names
-- Dark/light mode toggle
-- Visual feedback when dragging

 ## What I Like About My Implementation
 - The overall UI and user experience
 - The clean, interactive look

 ## What I Would Change If I Did It Again
 - Use a UI with a broader color palette and a more professional, polished structure and design
 - Focus even more on excellent user experience and professional UI design

 ## Design Decisions & Inspiration
 - Inspired by Airtable's timeline view for layout and interactions